waozixyz/kryon/docs/kry_source_spec.md

 ## 8. Component Definition (`Define`)

-Allows defining reusable custom UI components using standard elements as a base.
-This is a **source-level abstraction**.
-The compiler processes these definitions.
-The resulting `.krb` file may contain these definitions in a `Component Definition Table` for runtime instantiation, or the compiler may expand component usages directly into the main UI tree.
-In either case, the **runtime interprets** the final behavior based on the compiled KRB structure (instantiated elements and their properties, including custom ones).
+Allows defining reusable custom UI components.
+These definitions are compiled into a `Component Definition Table` in the `.krb` file, enabling the runtime to instantiate them.

 *   **Syntax:**
     ```kry